 Family income benefit is really designed to cover regular expenses, ranging from rent to bills and utilities.
 If you have a mortgage that you’d prefer to be paid off in one lump sum, pursuing family life insurance may be a more suitable alternative.

 Family income benefit can sometimes be a little cheaper than life insurance, as the overall size of your payout depends on when in the term of the policy you pass away.
-With life insurance, whether you pass away on day one of the policy or the day before your cover ends, you will receive the same lump sum amount of money
+With level term life insurance, whether you pass away on day one of the policy or the day before your cover ends, you will receive the same lump sum amount of money.

-If your budget allows it, then you may want to consider taking out both a family income benefit policy, to cover your monthly outgoings while your children are still dependent on you, and a standard life insurance policy, to clear your mortgage (and any other debt) and/or cover your funeral costs.
-The combination of both would leave you with little room for worry over your family’s financial situation.
+If your budget allows, you may want to consider taking out both a family income benefit policy (for example to cover your monthly outgoings while your children are still dependent on you) and a standard term based life insurance policy (for example to clear your mortgage/other debt and/or help with funeral costs).

-For help understanding which type of insurance is best suited to you and your family, give one of our insurance specialists a call on 01392 241 850.
+For help understanding which type of insurance is best for you and your family, speak to one of our insurance specialists.
 They will give you all the information you need to make the right choice.

 Can I buy family income benefit if I’m divorced?